 Feed zone: A designated area on the route where team staff must pass out food bags (musettes) to the riders containing food.
 Water may be handed to riders through team cars throughout the stage.

 Breakaway: 1 to a few riders who are leading the race and ahead of the main peloton.

 Peloton: The main pack of riders chasing the lead breakaway.

 Podium girls: A tradition in professional cycling to have 2 beautiful women present the awards to the riders at the finish of every stage.

 Podium: Each day the top three riders finishing the stage are awarded 1st, 2nd, 3rd prizes on the podium.
 Then the 6 overall Classification jerseys are awarded.

 Classification Jerseys: Awards for best type of rider in a field.
 This year the Tour of California will feature 4 classifications: Leader (fastest overall time, yellow jersey), Mountain (climber, red polka dot jersey), Sprint (fastest sprinter, green jersey), Most Aggressive (most combative/competitive, blue Breakaway from Cancer jersey).
 As the stage race progresses the overall classification winner is presented with his jersey after each stage and will wear the jersey at the start of the next day's stage.

 Stage Race: a cycling race consisting of more than one day of racing, where points and time is tallied every day to determine an overall winner at the end of the race.
 The 2012 Amgen Tour of California will have 8 stages.

 Bib Number or Dossard: please read an earlier Pedal Dancer post to understand how riders are numbered: Word of the Day: Dossard

-*For more terminology read the Amgen Tour of California Bicycle Racing Terminology: A Primer.
-For a far more advanced international version read The Inner Ring's glossary of cycling terms Lexicon.
+*For more terminology read a far more advanced international version read The Inner Ring's glossary of cycling terms Lexicon.